A disciplinary procedure is a formal way for an employer to deal with an employee's:

 Some acts count as 'gross misconduct' because they are very serious or have very serious effects.

-If an employer finds there has been gross misconduct, they should still carry out an investigation and the full disciplinary procedure.
+If an employer finds there has been gross misconduct, they must still carry out an investigation and a fair disciplinary procedure.
 They might then decide on dismissal without notice or payment in lieu of notice.

 Examples of gross misconduct at work could include:

-- 'gross negligence' (serious lack of care to their duties or other people)
+• 'gross negligence' – this means a serious lack of care to their duties or other people

-- serious insubordination, for example refusing to take lawful and reasonable orders from a supervisor
+• serious insubordination – for example, refusing to follow policies or take reasonable orders from a supervisor

 What is seen as gross misconduct can depend on the organisation.
 Your organisation might have its own policy or rules with examples.